endel/c3addon/README.md

 # Construct 3 Addon Authoring Utilities (`c3addon`)

-Not implemented.
-This is just a rough idea for an Construct 3 Addon Authoring Utility.
+This tool helps you to build and distribute your Construct 3 Addons.

 ## Installation